| Peel River|| |

 - Inflows into the dam were low and transmission losses below Chaffey Dam in 2019 were at record high levels.

 - Supply below Dungowan restricted from the start of December 2019 and alternative supply required for downstream commercial users.
-Tributary inflows below the dam from late January 2020 have provided some supplies for high priority and high security users, although regulated releases for users (only 3ML/day environmental release) have not re-commenced.
+Tributary inflows below the dam from late January 2020 provided some supplies for high priority and high security users, although the only regulated releases from the dam in the second half of 2020 were minimum environmental releases only.

 - Some fish deaths in December 2019 below Dungowan as a result of ceasing flows and in January 2020 as a result of poor water quality from storm generated inflows.